Editorial and Business Advisory Board • Northwest Indiana Business Magazine

 Keith Kirkpatrick

-Kirkpatrick started first business at the age of 24.
-He has been actively involved in the start-up and ownership of ten businesses in manufacturing, distribution, printing, specialty gifts, importing and human services.
-He founded 10 non-profits and worked to transform and grow another 10 organizations.
+Kirkpatrick started his first business at the age of 24.
+He has been actively involved in the start-up and ownership of 10 businesses in manufacturing, distribution, printing, specialty gifts, importing and human services.
+He founded 10 nonprofits and worked to transform and grow another 10 organizations.

-Keith is a former faculty fellow at the Indiana University Tobias Leadership Center.
-Keith’s consulting work focuses on coaching, training, facilitation and analysis in the areas of leadership, strategy, business feasibility, and organizational development.
+He is a former faculty fellow at the Indiana University Tobias Leadership Center.
+His consulting work focuses on coaching, training, facilitation and analysis in the areas of leadership, strategy, business feasibility and organizational development.

-Keith received his undergraduate degree in political science from Illinois State University and continued his life-long learning commitment with graduate classes and seminars at Southern Illinois University-Carbondale, University of Illinois-Chicago, Northern Illinois University, and Ball State University.
+Kirkpatrick received his undergraduate degree in political science from Illinois State University and continued his lifelong learning commitment with graduate classes and seminars at Southern Illinois University-Carbondale, University of Illinois-Chicago, Northern Illinois University and Ball State University.
 He was recognized by the U.S. SBA as a Small Business Advocate, as a champion of diversity by Indiana Minority Business Magazine, and for his outstanding work in the development of community leadership in Indiana.

-Keith has been involved with many organizations including Indiana Leadership Association, NWI World Trade Alliance, Regional Youth Employment Council, and Junior Achievement.
+He has been involved with many organizations, including Indiana Leadership Association, NWI World Trade Alliance, Regional Youth Employment Council and Junior Achievement.
 Keith was on the founding board and inducted into The Society of Innovators of Northwest Indiana.
-He has served on numerous boards, committees, and advisories working on issues of community and economic development.
-Keith also is a devoted Christian leader who serves his church as president of United Methodist Men.
+He has served on numerous boards, committees and advisories, working on issues of community and economic development.
+Kirkpatrick also is a devoted Christian leader who serves his church as president of United Methodist Men.

 Leigh Morris